 Schengen Travel Insurance 2026: €50,000 Coverage Required

 Travel insurance with €50,000+ minimum coverage is MANDATORY for all Schengen visa applications.
-This guide covers exact requirements, best providers (AXA Schengen, Allianz, SafetyWing, World Nomads), costs (€1-3/day typically), and how to avoid rejection due to insufficient insurance.
+This guide covers exact requirements, the best providers for 2026, realistic costs, and how to avoid rejection due to insufficient insurance.

 You CANNOT get a Schengen visa without travel insurance.
 Missing insurance = automatic application rejection.
 Don't skip this!